NardoLee3/mxw-sdk-js/docs/cookbook.rst

 **7. Overwrite the metadata**
 *****************************
-As we mentioned earlier, both metadata of the NTF and item can be change by using ``updateMetadata()`` method.
+As we mentioned earlier, both metadata of the NFT and item can be change by using ``updateMetadata()`` method.
 For this case we will overwrite the item metadata.

 .. code-block:: javascript